 Valley Food Storage is offering an amazing 25% discount for listeners of the Practical Prepper Podcast!

 Joe: Hey guys, it's Joe, and we're here with Practical Prepper Podcast again today.
 I've got my friend Jordan here from Valley Food Storage.
-And today we're going to talk a little bit about vehicles, although we're going to get into the prepper side of Bug Out vehicles and what are some cool ones.
+And today we're going to talk a little bit about vehicles, although we're going to get into the prepper side of Bug Out vehicles with an important smartphone applications during emergencies and some cool ones.
 We're also talking about just general maintenance on vehicles as well, too and how do we make sure that we're ready?
 But before I do that, I'll ask Jordan, maybe just say a word or two from our sponsor at Valley Food.
 What is Valley Food?
 What do they do?

 Jordan: Yeah.
 So here at Valley Food Storage, we provide you with peace of mind.
 We have freeze-dried food that lasts up to 25 years.
-So that's just food that you put away in case of an emergency.
-If the food stores dry up, you know that you got a security blanket of buckets, maybe in your basement.
+So that's just food that you put away in case of an emergency together with your first aid kit.
+If the food stores dry up, you know that you got a security blanket of survival food kits with an emergency survival radio ready in case of emergency, maybe in your basement.
 So definitely feel free to check us out.
-There will be a link in the description below, or you can visit valleyfoodstorage.com/slash practicalprepper.
+There will be a link in the description below, or you can visit valleyfoodstorage.com/slash practical prepper.
 We're actually going to give away 25% if you're using that link to get some freeze-dried food.

 Jordan: Yeah, I do not.